RhetTbull/osxphotos/README.md

 OSXPhotos provides the ability to interact with and query Apple's Photos.app library on macOS.
 You can query the Photos library database — for example, file name, file path, and metadata such as keywords/tags, persons/faces, albums, etc. You can also easily export both the original and edited photos.

+**NOTE: osxphotos does not currently run on python 3.11 due to issues with some of the dependencies.
+Please do not report any bugs related to python 3.11.  osxphotos does run on python 3.8, 3.9, or 3.10 so install one of those if you want to use osxphotos.**

 <p align="center"><img src="docs/screencast/demo.gif?raw=true" width="713" height="430"/></p>

 # Table of Contents